 To closely mimic the natural habitat, provide a moist environment with medium indirect lighting.
-Your fern will need a well-drained loose soil such as orchid bark to feel comfortable at your home.
-Given these parameters, your Blue Star Fern will provide years of happy co-existance.
+Your fern will need well-drained loose soil such as orchid bark to feel comfortable at your home.
+Given these parameters, your Blue Star Fern will provide years of happy co-existence.

 Holly Fern (Cyrtomium falcatum)

-Similar to the real holly plant, the Holly Fern displays decorative shiny fronds.
+Like the real holly plant, the Holly Fern displays shiny decorative fronds.
 While they thrive in a humid environment with moist soil, these ferns offer a bit more resilience than some other varieties.
-In fact, they survive some drier periods of time, though cannot thrive for long that way.
+In fact, they survive some drier periods, though they cannot thrive that way for long.

 To keep the humidity level up, you should mist daily and consider using a humidity tray or stones.
-Some people find that placing multiple plants close together helps retain the humidity, too.
+Some people find that placing multiple plants together helps retain the humidity.

-The Holly Fern tolerates a little more sun and lower temperatures than many other ferns, too.
+The Holly Fern tolerates a little more sun and lower temperatures than many other ferns.
 Thus, they are known to be easier to keep than some other varieties.

 Braken Fern (Pteridium genus)

 However, they don’t grow well in lower temperatures.
-If you choose to put them outside during the summer months, make sure you bring them in before the temperatures begin to drop.
+If you choose to put them outside during the summer months, make sure you bring them in before the temperatures drop.